stac-extensions/card4l/sar/README.md

 - *SAR Polarimetric Radar* (POL) metadata specification ([XLSX](http://ceos.org/ard/files/PFS/POL/v3.0/CARD4L_METADATA-spec_POL-v3.0.xlsx)).

 **Document structure:** In general, the fields required in this extension are required to either meet the *threshold (minimum) requirements* by the CEOS CARD4L metadata specification *or* are required fields in STAC.
-Any additional optional field provided will lead to a higher percentage for the CARD4L *target (desired) requirements*.
+Any additional optional field provided may lead to a higher percentage for the CARD4L *target (desired) requirements*.

 The column *Field Name* refers to the STAC field names.
-The column *XML Tag* refers to the XML tag proposed in the CARD4L metadata specification documents. *Src* and *Prod* define whether they apply for the STAC Item of the Source and Product respectively and give the requirement number in the CARD4L documents.
+The column *XML Tag* refers to the XML tag proposed in the CARD4L metadata specification documents.
+*Src* and *Prod* define whether they apply for the STAC Item of the Source and Product respectively and give the requirement number in the CARD4L documents.

 - ✓ = Applies
 - (✓) = Not mentioned in CEOS CARD4L requirements, but recommended to be added, for example for better data discovery through STAC.